 “Yllin.”
 Mandee reprovingly shoved the serious girl’s shoulder.
 “Be nice.
 You’ve already got her half scared out of her mind, and she’s only been here less than a day.”

 “Oh, sorry, Talia.”
 The other girl sent her an apologetic look.

 “I, I don’t want to be a bother.”
 Did they really give the students so much work to do?
-While she didn’t relish getting the two of them in trouble, less did she relish being alone if she could help it.
+While she didn’t want to get the two of them in trouble, she relished even less the thought being alone.

 Mandee laughed with delight.

 “So, what do we study here?”
 Talia asked.

 “Well, to be honest,” Yllin confided, “so far it’s nothing all that exciting—history, politics, geography, mathematics— mundane stuff.
 Though you do get to learn a lot about guilds and the choices you can make.
 And some about dragons, all the different types of dragons.”

 Most of it seemed to be the same as what they were typically taught back home.
 It definitely didn’t tell her what it was she’d been apprenticed for.
 “Are there many kinds of dragons?”

 “Loads,” Yllin answered.
 “Red, green, blue, black, small, big, some talk, some use their thoughts to speak.
 It’s almost mind-numbing, really.”